m-mf/m-mf/doc/index.rst

   lag
     lets the system known if you're lagging or not - you want to use this option when you see the system double-doing command and wasting things too often.
 0 is default, ie not lagging, and the number goes up to 3.

+  loadsap
+  	Will import your sapprios list upon being afflicted by sap and your aeonprios list upon curing sap.

   lustlist
     adds or removes a name to the lust list.
 See autoreject option on how will m&mf deal with the names on it.